osmandapp/web/main/docs/user/widgets/configure-screen.md

 Access to additional actions in the Configure screen are:

-- *Android*
+- *Android*.
 Located in the Configure screen at the bottom of the screen in the *Actions* section: *Menu → Configure screen → Actions*.
-- *Android / iOS*
+- *Android / iOS*.
 Located on the screens of each Panel in the three-dot menu in the upper right corner of the screen.

 Available actions: